njd5475/grow/CAPABILITIES.md

 * NecroMonger cells do not have the capability to exist
 * The render and update loops do not have the capability to iterate over all the cells in the grid simultaneously. **This capability has been added**
+* The user has the capability to watch the grid expand like darkness being pealed away by light, where the void is a mess of black and deep dark purple dots and the edges of the grid are wavy solid curves like a cloud that is smoothly moving outward.

 List of current capabilities